G

 What Is a Grievance?

-A grievance is any formal or informal concern, complaint, or dissatisfaction raised by an employee regarding their workplace, work conditions, treatment, or organisational practices.
-It reflects situations where an individual feels their rights, expectations, or well-being have been compromised in the workplace.
+A grievance can be defined as any formal or informal complaint, dissatisfaction, or concern that an employee expresses about their workplace, work environment, treatment, or organisational policies.
+There are certain instances when an individual feels that their rights have been violated.

 Types of Grievances